ipenas-cl/Tempo-Lang/examples/basic/basic/advanced/README.md

-# Advanced Tempo Examples
+# Advanced Chronos Examples

-These examples are for contributors and advanced users who want to understand Tempo's full capabilities.
+These examples are for contributors and advanced users who want to understand Chronos's full capabilities.

 ## 🎮 DOOM Port